Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 At startup, the text above the button is **Clicked Counter: 0**.
 After a couple of clicks, the click counter is changed.

-This topic only introduces the controls in use in the example above.For more information, see the [NUI Guides](../../guides/index.md).
+This topic only introduces the controls in use in the example above.
+For more information, see the [NUI Guides](../guides/index.md).

 ## Package Your Application